paulscherrerinstitute/archiveexport/README.md

 conda install -c paulscherrerinstitute archiveexport
 ```

+An example Jupyter Notebook can be found in [examples/Example.ipynb](examples/Example.ipynb).

 # Usage

 Module exposes two functions `archiveexport.list()` to extrat channel names and `archiveexport.get_data()` to extract the data.